pxc/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 	This reverts commit fc62e5543b195f18391886b9f663d5a7eca38e84.

-Once you have edited that down into once commit message and exit the editor, the commit will be saved with your new message.
+Once you have edited that down into one commit message and exited the editor, the commit will be saved with your new message.

-If 'edit' is specified, it will do the same thing, but then pause before moving on to the next one and drop you into the command line so you can amend the commit, or change the commit contents somehow.
+If 'edit' is specified, Git will do the same thing, but then pause before moving on to the next one and drop you into the command line so you can amend the commit, or change the commit contents somehow.